Harvard Mark I

-The Harvard Mark I, or IBM Automatic Sequence Controlled Calculator (ASCC), was a general-purpose electromechanical computer used in the war effort during the last part of World War II.
+The Harvard Mark I, or IBM Automatic Sequence Controlled Calculator (ASCC), was one of the earliest general-purpose electromechanical computers used in the war effort during the last part of World War II.

 One of the first programs to run on the Mark I was initiated on 29 March 1944 by John von Neumann.
 At that time, von Neumann was working on the Manhattan Project, and needed to determine whether implosion was a viable choice to detonate the atomic bomb that would be used a year later.
-The Mark I also computed and printed mathematical tables, which had been the initial goal of British inventor Charles Babbage for his "analytical engine" in 1837.
+The Mark I also computed and printed mathematical tables, which had been the initial goal of British inventor Charles Babbage for his analytical engine in 1837.

+According to Edmund Berkeley, the operators of the Mark I often called the machine "Bessy, the Bessel engine", after Bessel functions.

 The Mark I was disassembled in 1959; part of it was given to IBM, part went to the Smithsonian Institution, and part entered the Harvard Collection of Historical Scientific Instruments.
-For decades Harvard's portion was on display in the lobby of the Aiken Computation Lab.
-About 1997 it was to the Harvard Science Center, and in 2021 it was moved again, to the lobby of Harvard's new Science and Engineering Complex in Allston, Massachusetts.
+For decades, Harvard's portion was on display in the lobby of the Aiken Computation Lab.
+About 1997, it was moved to the Harvard Science Center.
+In 2021, it was moved again, to the lobby of Harvard's new Science and Engineering Complex in Allston, Massachusetts.

 Origins

-The original concept was presented to IBM by Howard Aiken in November 1937.
+The origins of the Harvard Mark I can be traced back to 1935, when Howard Aiken conceived of building a powerful, large-scale calculating machine while pursuing graduate studies in physics at Harvard University.
+Aiken presented his proposal for an automatic calculating machine to IBM in November 1937.
+The concept was intended to solve advanced mathematical problems.
 After a feasibility study by IBM engineers, the company chairman Thomas Watson Sr. personally approved the project and its funding in February 1939.

 Howard Aiken had started to look for a company to design and build his calculator in early 1937.
 After two rejections, he was shown a demonstration set that Charles Babbage’s son had given to Harvard University 70 years earlier.
-This led him to study Babbage and to add references of the Analytical Engine to his proposal; the resulting machine "brought Babbage’s principles of the Analytical Engine almost to full realization, while adding important new features."
+This led him to study Babbage and to add references to the Analytical Engine to his proposal; the resulting machine "brought Babbage’s principles of the Analytical Engine almost to full realization, while adding important new features."

-The ASCC was developed and built by IBM at their Endicott plant and shipped to Harvard in February 1944.
-It began computations for the U.S. Navy Bureau of Ships in May and was officially presented to the university on August 7, 1944.
+In 1941, Aiken had to put the project on hiatus, as he was called into active naval service in World War II.
+The ASCC was developed and built by IBM at their Endicott plant in early 1943, and it was shipped to Harvard in February 1944.
+It began computations for the US Navy Bureau of Ships in May and was officially presented to the university on August 7, 1944.

+Although not the first working computer, the machine was the first to automate the execution of complex calculations, making it a significant step forward for computing.